kuninethan95/dsc-phase-1-project/README.md

 # Analyze which directors generate the highest revenue
 - Are the top directors consistently profitable?
 - How much revenue do top directors' films earn?
-- Are all films that top directors produce domestically and globabally profitable?
+- Are all films that top directors produce domestically and globally profitable?

 - Choosing to hone in on revenue and cost because these measures have a greater influence on balance sheet than ROI.